Andy-Taison/CPP_notes/cpp_notes.md

 [Reference](https://cplusplus.com/doc/tutorial/namespaces/)

-`Global` - Variables defined outside functions at top of file are accessible anywhere within the file
+`Global` - Variables defined outside functions at top of file (typically below the includes) are accessible anywhere within the file.
+Common practice is to proceed global variable names with `g_`
 `Local` - Variables defined within a function are only accessible within that function, these **will take priority over global variables**
 * Variables must be defined with **`<type>`** or variables previously defined will be overwritten